Brunch & Batter

 Jump to Recipe Print Recipe

-I love sneaking strawberries into classics, such as this BLT, or this delicious strawberry breakfast bread.
-But when I'm craving something simple, light, and ridiculously easy, I make a salad.
+I love sneaking strawberries into classics, whether it's this BLT or my loaded strawberry breakfast bread.
+But when I'm craving something simple, light, and easy to make, a salad is always my go-to.

 Jump to: